“A successful person is not one who has found the right set of circumstances, but rather, one who has developed the right set of attitudes.”

-In their mind, those are the kind of petty problems that their opponent is going to be distracted by or use as an excuse as to why they didn’t do their best that night.
+Mentally tough players know these are the kind of petty problems that their opponent is going to be distracted by or use as an excuse to not do their best.

-When you’re mentally tough, you’re prepared to do your best no matter what the circumstances.
+When you are mentally tough, you’re prepared to do your best no matter what the circumstances.
 Conditions don’t distract you.

 When a referee makes a bad call…